 On an annual basis the Vice President, Marketing and Development must submit a Complaints Report to the board of directors of the MS Society of Canada.
 The report shall include at a minimum, the number of complaints in the reporting period, the type and nature of the complaints received, and status of the complaints.

 The MS Society Vice President, Marketing and Development is the Executive Champion for the Resolving Stakeholder Concerns policy.

 The Executive Champion is responsible for:

 Other MS Society policies that complement and support this policy direction include:

 The policy is to be reviewed at a minimum every five (5) years following its approval on December 13, 2014.

-Executive Team - The most senior level of staff leadership within the MS Society comprised of the president and chief executive officer; division presidents; chief financial officer and vice-president, human resources; chief development officer; and national vice-presidents of research, client services and government relations.
+Executive Team - The most senior level of staff leadership within the MS Society comprised of the president and chief executive officer; division presidents; senior vice-president(s) and vice-president(s).
 One person may hold more than one position.
-The president & chief executive officer may alter the composition of the Executive Team as required from time-totime.
+The president and chief executive officer may alter the composition of the executive team as required from time-to-time.

 Concern – A concern - or complaint - is an expression of dissatisfaction about the service, actions, or lack of action by the Society as an organization, or by a staff or volunteer acting on behalf of the Society.